mathigon/tropicsu/lessons/cost-benefit-analysis/content.md

 > duration: 60-90 min

 ::: .teaching-notes
-* Explore the topic in an engaging manner by conducting the activity to perform cost-benefit analysis for carbon emissions abatement.
+* Exaplin the topic in an engaging manner by conducting the activity to perform cost-benefit analysis for carbon emissions abatement.
-* Download the activity Teaching Materials and reading material.
+* Download the activity teaching materials and reading material.
 * Conduct the activities as described in Part 1 and Part 2 of the unit.

 :::